A SSHRC Postdoctoral Fellowships application consists of the following documents:

 7. Letters of Appraisal (2 letters)

-One of the two letters of appraisal must be completed by an acknowledged specialist in your proposed area of research, and the other by someone who can comment on your past and potential contribution to research (normally, your PhD supervisor).
+One of the two letters of appraisal must be completed by an acknowledged specialist (i.e., a professor who is familiar with your proposed area of research), and the other by someone who can comment on your past and potential contribution to research (normally, your PhD supervisor).

 In both letters, referees must assess and comment on the following: